jtribe/ios-tools/README.md

 ## CircleCI Configuration

-In CircleCI, enable builds for the project, and then push a build with a `circle.yml` file.
+Add a `circle.yml` file to the root directory of the project.
 A typical `circle.yml` setup is as follows.

 ```yaml
 machine: